protontypes/LibreSelery/README.md

 cd opencelery
 bash ./install_and_build.sh
 ```
-Create a new celery wallet with limited amounts since OpenCelery is still not released.
+* Create a new celery wallet with limited amounts since OpenCelery is still not released.
+* Transfer some money to this wallet for experimenting with OpenCelery.
-Add the tokens to tokens.env file:
+* Add the tokens to tokens.env file:

 ```bash
 COINBASE_TOKEN=XXXXXXXXXXXXXXXX